imodeljs/frontend-sample-showcase/src/frontend-samples/viewport-only-sample/walkthru.md

-# Welcome

-This panel will give you a guided tour of the Marker Pins code sample.
-Please use the &#x02192; button below to start the tour.
-Or you can browse through and jump directly to any step using the control above.
-During the tour, the &#x025ef;  button will recenter the code editor.

-[_metadata_:annotation]:- "VIEW_SETUP"

 # Viewer Setup

 This sample consists of a single [functional REACT component](https://reactjs.org/docs/components-and-props.html) named `ViewportOnlyApp`.
 This component uses the hook `useSampleWidget` which is delivered as part of the sample environment.
 The hook takes care of adding a widget which shows the sample instructions and also a picker to select among the example iModels.
 The hook returns the contextId and iModelId used to identify the iModel.